LMFDB/lmfdb/lmfdb/siegel_modular_forms/doc/ISSUES.md

 ## Bugs

   * "Browse samples", "By degree of its field of definition", never gives any results.
-  DONE (We needed to add a "degree_of_field" to the data sets on mongodb)
+  DONE (We needed to add a "degree_of_field" to the data sets

   * On ModularForm/GSp/Q/Gamma0_3/ it says "Dimensions not implemented".
     However, on the old page, the total dimensions are implemented: